Monday Learning: How to create your first Facebook Ad

-- Do I need brand awareness, site traffic, sales, leads or something else?
+- Do I need brand awareness, site traffic, sales, leads, or something else?

-Answer this questions and create your strategy with a goal you want to accomplish.
+Answer these questions and create your strategy with a goal you want to accomplish.
 This step is very important and you will need a strategy for every ad or campaign you plan to develop in the future.
 The more you practice this step, the easier it gets.
 It will help you to get to know your audience better and create the right ad for the right people.

 3. Choose your objective

 This step is related to the question „What is the goal of this campaign?“.
 When choosing the right objective, you’re giving Facebook a better idea of where, to who, and why you’d like your ad to be shown.

 - Video views